10 reasons the 2022 Hyundai Ioniq 5 is irresistible

 2022 Hyundai Ioniq 5

 Intended for solar panels, just not on the car.
 Hyundai boasted about a solar roof option for the Ioniq 5, but this won’t be offered for the North American market, Hyundai Motor America confirmed.
-“We’re waiting for that technology to improve before introducing it for the U.S. market,” said Jon Shon.
+“We’re waiting for that technology to improve before introducing it for the U.S. market,” said John Shon, HMA senior product planning manager.
 The optional home solar system will come from a partner that will be announced later in the year.

 2022 Hyundai Ioniq 5